By Laura Osman and David Fraser in Ottawa

 At the time, police advised people to avoid the city core.

-She recalled then-Ottawa police chief Peter Sloly commiserating with local business groups and saying he was scared as well, though the former chief’s counsel refuted the claim.
+Carrier recalled then-Ottawa police chief Peter Sloly commiserating with local business groups and saying he was scared as well, though the former chief’s counsel disputed the claim.

 This report by The Canadian Press was first published Oct.
 14, 2022.